We have five factories and 19 years of experience in plant extracts

 Antioxidant and Anti-Inflammatory Effects:

-The antioxidant properties of Lycopene can help neutralize free radicals that cause oxidative stress and inflammation in the skin.
-By reducing inflammation, Lycopene may help alleviate symptoms of skin conditions such as eczema and psoriasis.
+The antioxidant properties of lycopene can help neutralize free radicals that cause oxidative stress and inflammation in the skin.
+By reducing inflammation, lycopene may help alleviate symptoms of skin conditions such as eczema and psoriasis.

 Collagen Synthesis:

 Collagen is a protein that provides structure and elasticity to the skin.
 As we age, collagen production decreases, leading to wrinkles and sagging skin.
-Some studies suggest that Lycopene may help stimulate collagen synthesis, potentially improving skin elasticity and reducing the signs of aging.
+Some studies suggest that lycopene may help stimulate collagen synthesis, potentially improving skin elasticity and reducing the signs of aging.

 Moisturizing Properties: